The European Parliament Intergroup "Biodiversity, Hunting, Countryside"

-Known as the Sustainable Hunting Intergroup, FACE has provided the Secretariat for this key official Parliamentary platform since 1985 and has been more recently co-supported by the European Landowners’ Organization (ELO).
+Known as the Hunting Intergroup, FACE has provided the Secretariat for this key official Parliamentary platform since 1985.

-With over 150 actively supporting MEPs making up its Membership, the Intergroup is one of the largest in the Parliament.
-Its activities are run by its Bureau who are responsible for setting the themes and providing overall guidance.
+With 110 actively supporting MEPs the Intergroup is one of the largest in the European Parliament.
+Its activities are run by a Bureau who are responsible for setting the themes and providing overall guidance.